Self-Harm Treatment for Teens and Young Adults

 Self-harm is often linked to serious mental health issues, which is why understanding the root of self-harm is key to long-lasting recovery.
-Fill out the short form below, or give us a call, to start healing today with Charlie Health
+Fill out the short form below or call us directly to start healing today with Charlie Health.

 How is self-harm diagnosed?